arn-the-long-beard/talk-and-seek/README.md

  :warning: Works only on Chrome

-Speak to the App and find information
+Speak to the App and find information  :microphone: [Here](https://mysterious-atoll-69963.herokuapp.com/talk)

-Thank you very much for your previous work [grvcoelho](https://github.com/grvcoelho/react-voice-components)

-Thank you very much for your checklist [thedaviddias](https://github.com/thedaviddias/Front-End-Checklist)
+The web browser may tell you that the page tries to load unsafe script (the http Wikipedia Request)

 ### Intropduction ###